Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    caching in the first resolver).

-  At the time of writing, almost all this DNS traffic is currently sent in clear (i.e., unencrypted).
-However there is increasing deployment of DNS-over-TLS (DoT) [@RFC7858] and DNS-over-HTTPS (DoH) [@RFC8484], particularly in mobile devices, browsers, and by providers of anycast recursive DNS resolution services.
+  At the time of writing, almost all this DNS traffic is currently sent unencrypted.
+However, there is increasing deployment of DNS-over-TLS (DoT) [@RFC7858] and DNS-over-HTTPS (DoH) [@RFC8484], particularly in mobile devices, browsers, and by providers of anycast recursive DNS resolution services.
 There are a